dgroomes/arrow-playground/graph/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Model the data in Apache Arrow's table abstractions.
-Try to use the Vector
+* [x] DONE Model the data in Apache Arrow's table abstractions.
+Use `Table` even knowing it is experimental.
+* [ ] Placeholder

 ## Reference

 * [Apache Arrow: *Tabular Data*](https://arrow.apache.org/docs/java/vector_schema_root.html)
   * The Arrow Java implementation has `VectorSchemaRoot` for modelling table-like data and that's pretty good.
 It has an experimental `Table` type which seems like a better fit but I prefer to stick with stable types.
+Although `VectorSchemaRoot` is pretty primitive, it's almost like it exists for data loading but not for data querying.